nhprince/SS-DDOS/README.md

 4. Password Authentication:

-When prompted, enter the password you set in the tool to unlock attack functionalities.
+When prompted, enter the password you set in the tool to unlock attack functionalities. password: shtxx

 If you don't have the password, contact the administrator (or yourself, if you're the creator).